simmonssong/old_simmonssong.github.io/README.md

 ### Education

-Ph.D. of Computer Science and Engineering, The Chinese University of Hong Kong. &emsp; `08.2021 - present`
+Ph.D. student of Computer Science and Engineering, The Chinese University of Hong Kong. &emsp; `08.2021 - present`

 M.Eng. of Control Engineering, Tsinghua University. &emsp; `09.2018 - 06.2021`